edwin-jones/edwin-jones.github.io/_posts/2018-04-18-dynamodb-for-dummies.md

 <br>

-I would not be able to do the same from the DynamoDB table.
-I'd have to select every record and then filter it.
+To do this in DynamoDB, I'd have to select every record and then filter them.
 To get a more performant search I'd need to define a secondary key, known in dynamo as the *Range* or *Sort Key*.
 If you define one of these, each record has to be unique on the Partition Key AND the Sort Key as shown below:

 <br>